AhamefulaChibundu/Blog-api/README.md

 * Secure image URL
 * Cloudinary public ID
 Supported operations:

-* Upload article images
+* Upload multiple article images when creating an article
-* Replace article images
+* Add multiple new images to an existing article
-* Delete article images
+* Delete selected article images
-* Automatically remove old Cloudinary images when an article image is replaced
+* Automatically remove associated Cloudinary images when an article image is deleted
 * Automatically remove associated Cloudinary images when an article is deleted
 * Prevent unauthorized users from modifying another user's article images

 The Cloudinary upload functionality uses Multer's `memoryStorage`, allowing image buffers to be uploaded directly to Cloudinary without permanently storing uploaded files on the server.

+Article image uploads support up to **10 images per request**, with a maximum file size of **2MB per image**.

 ## User Profile Pictures